The Easiest Asset Allocation Rule

 Modern Variations: The 110 and 120 Rules

-One of the biggest complaints against the 100 Minus Your Age rule is that it could simply be outdated.
+One of the biggest complaints against the 100 Minus Your Age Rule is that it is outdated.
 Given the longer life expectancies for today's investors and the fact that many choose to work past the standard retirement age, some experts advise using a higher number than 100.

 The Rule of 100 "tends to be more conservative than I feel is needed," Berquist says.
 For this reason, he likes to use the Rule of 120, which states that you should subtract your age from 120 instead of 100.